7 Best WordPress Hosting in 2024 to Host any WordPress Sites

 Honorable Mentions

 Templ: This is where we have hosted our site.
-It comes with a complete Google tech stack (Google data center, DNS, and CDN), and we rate its performance highly ahead of that of Rocket and Kinsta.
-If you are looking for a Cloudflare CDN alternative hosting service, Templ should be your ultimate choice.Â
+It comes with a complete Google tech stack (Google data center, DNS, and CDN), and we rate its performance highly ahead of Rocket and Kinsta.
+If you are looking for a Cloudflare CDN alternative hosting service, Templ should be your ultimate choice.

 WPX: It targets users looking for affordable managed WordPress hosting.
 Their plans start at $25/month and they are among the top performers in our benchmark tests.
 However, their user interface is slow and limited.
-So, we need to cut them from our top list.

 FastComet: They are just another cPanel shared hosting service.
 They have had mixed performances in the last five years.
 They performed very well in 2023 benchmarks but showed a poor uptime in 2024 data (till August).
 Considering the long-term data, we cut them out as A2 Hosting, GreenGeeks, and Hostinger do a better job.